sknomidis/design-patterns/README.md

-# design-patterns
+# Design Patterns in Python

-Design patterns in Python
+This repository is for educational purposes only, and contains examples of the most popular design patterns in Python.